arjankoning1/autoendf/README.md

 # AUTOENDF
-AUTOENDF is a collection of bash shell scripts for the automatic testing and processing of ENDF-6 formatted nuclear data libraries with the BNL checking codes CHECKR, FIZCON, PSYCHE and INTER, the PREPRO checking and processing codes, and the NJOY processing code.
+AUTOENDF is a collection of bash shell scripts for the automatic testing and processing of ENDF-6 files with the checking and processing codes CHECKR, FIZCON, PSYCHE and INTER, PREPRO and NJOY.
 The scripts in AUTOENDF will produce input files, run the codes and automatically analyze the output for errors and warnings.
-This diagnosis is obtained by searching for the error and warning messages as printed by the various source codes.
+This diagnosis is obtained by grepping the error and warning messages as printed by the various codes.

 ## Documentation and reference
 The user manual for AUTOENDF can be found here: [AUTOENDF User Manual (pdf)](https://github.com/arjankoning1/autoendf/blob/main/doc/tools.pdf).